 Integrity, Competency, Credibility, Independence, Excellence, Transparency

-The PAAB is an independent review agency whose primary role is to ensure that healthcare product communication for prescription, non-prescription, biological and natural health products is accurate, balanced and evidence-based, and reflects current and best practice.
+The PAAB is an independent review agency whose primary role is to ensure that health product communication for prescription, non-prescription, biological and natural health products is accurate, balanced and evidence-based, and reflects current and best practice.

 The PAAB also monitors trends in health product advertising and promotion and adjusts its code and practices as required to fulfill its mandate.

-The scope of the PAAB includes promotional healthcare product communication for prescription, non-prescription, biological and natural health products to healthcare professionals in all media.
+The scope of the PAAB includes promotional health product communication for prescription, non-prescription, biological and natural health products to healthcare professionals in all media.
 PAAB also provides advisory comments on direct-to-consumer materials for prescription drugs.

 Rigorous independent review to help ensure promotional materials are balanced, accurate, complete, and trustworthy